 One of my favorite forms of simple meal prep.

-But, it’s not necessary from a protein perspective.
-These high protein oats have no protein powder, and clock in around 30g of protein!
 After a workout, this healthy overnight oats recipe is great for recovery, because it’s high in carbohydrates, protein, and even the branched chain amino acid, leucine.

 It’s one I often recommend to my clients, especially those with high energy needs or those looking to gain weight, because it can easily be a high calorie overnight oats recipe.

 For those who want to reduce the calories, you can use low fat dairy products, omit peanut butter and use less maple syrup if you’d like.

 While these protein-packed overnight oats are nutritionally sound from a macro perspective, you could switch up the micronutrients by testing out different fruits, and even adding things like cocoa powder, cocoa nibs, or diced cauliflower.

 While variety is key to a healthy diet, overnight oats are a great way to start your day if you really enjoy eating them.
 I have clients who thrive on regularity and eating the same thing daily, especially when they can save time and meal prep their oats the night before.

 Like any food, overnight oats can spoil.
 Because of this, you shouldn’t consume them after 3-4 days.
 They are quick enough to make, so if you want to plan for a week’s worth of breakfasts, I’d start with making 3 days ahead of time, and spending some time mid week to prep the remainder of your meal prep overnight oats.

 There’s no need to heat overnight oats because the oats soften (and in essence, cook) while soaking in the liquid overnight.
 However, if you just prefer eat your oats warmed, you can heat them in the microwave or on the stove.
 Note that the texture may change slightly.